 Then there’s the bottled list which is about as comprehensive as any other on-premise venue in the city, filled with standard-bearers such as Brasserie Du Pont, Chimay and Sierra Nevada through to the newer wave of innovative international brewers like 8 Wired, Wild Beer and Sydney's own Wildflower, whose founder began a brewing career here – one of a handful to have honed their own craft here before going on to start other beer businesses around Sydney.

 In keeping with the Riseboroughs’ idea of creating a venue that encourages discovery, the food menu is designed to complement the beer.
 Sharing is certainly encouraged to maximise the mixing and matching of flavours (start with a Brewer's Platter and go from there).
 Much of the rest of the menu is filled with pub classics – think burgers, pasta, salads and sides.
-Also look out for Curry Night which is local legend, the menu boldly claiming it’s “the best curry you have ever tasted” – considering it’s a full house every week with bookings almost essential, they’ve probably got a case.
+And to really hit home with that traditional British pub vibe, there's a hearty Sunday Roast each week to warm your heart.